Universities and careers

 ICT is a core part of every girl’s learning at St Mary's.
 All departments use a range of ICT resources in their teaching, and develop the girls' ICT skills in subject-appropriate ways.
 All girls are issued with a St Mary's email address for communication with staff and pupils, and our school intranet and app are the gateways to a wealth of resources, information, guidance and useful links for the girls.

 In Computer Science lessons the girls follow a structured skills-based curriculum and our well-resourced ICT suite allows girls to use the latest software to develop a range of creative, technical and analytical skills.
 In addition, all girls in Years 7 and 8 have access to a touch-typing programme.
 All senior girls have the option of following bespoke courses, such as programming, CAD software and 3D printing to support graphic design and architecture applications, or the complex data manipulation necessary to support their study in Maths, Science and Geography.

 At St Mary's we have a wonderful team in the Network Services department who help girls with their devices, including technical support and repairs.

 St Mary’s is proud of being an academic community.
 The girls work hard and cheerfully, supported by superb teaching and an excellent pastoral system.
 They take pride in the improvements they make, they enjoy intellectual challenges, and they are willing to take risks along the way.
 All of this enables our girls to achieve outstanding results in public examinations, and to go on to a range of top universities both at home and abroad.

-As boarders, the girls are able to help each other, forming revision groups around the school in the evenings and on weekends, and benefiting from the availability of staff outside ordinary classroom hours.
+As boarders, the girls are able to help each other, forming revision groups around the school and benefiting from the availability of staff in the evenings and on weekends.
 They also enjoy a generous programme of outside speakers to broaden their intellectual and moral engagement with the world.